timurista/functionalProgrammingScala/documentation/ProgrammingElements.md

 To open REPL for running scala, make sure you have sbt installed (`brew install sbt`) then you can run `sbt console`.

+## Call by value vs call by name

+**call-by-function** evaluates every function argument once while **call-by-name** is not evaluated if parameter is unused in the body.